-- (1) Corporate goal(s) derived from: - (i) KPA 1 Operating Costs: meeting the operating cost targets in the Company's annual budget; and - (ii) KPA 2 Safety Plan: meeting the goals in the Company's annual safety plan. - (2) Functional goal(s) related to the responsibilities of each major function of the Company (such as safety, operations, human resources, technology, finance, legal, information management, engineering, technical operations, customer and commercial services) and which are supportive of the Company's annual business plan and overarching objectives.
+- (1) Corporate goal(s) derived from: - (i) KPA 1 Operating Costs: meeting the operating cost targets in the Company's annual budget; and - (ii) KPA 2 Safety Plan: meeting the goals in the Company's annual safety plan. - (iii) KPA 3 Business Plan: meeting the goals in the Company's annual business plan. - (2) Functional goal(s) related to the responsibilities of each major function of the Company (such as safety, operations, human resources, technology, finance, legal, information management, engineering, technical operations, customer and commercial services) and which are supportive of the Company's annual business plan and overarching objectives.
 Examples of functional goals might include improvement of operational efficiency and safety, increases in employee productivity and engagement, successful implementation of new technology, or maintenance of the Company's credit ratings.